Last Updated on March 19, 2023

 3. Husky with Green eyes

 The AKC does not recognize green eyes in Huskies as standard for this breed.
-Green eyes are indeed very rare for Huskies.
+Green eyes are indeed very rare for this breed.

 Although much research has been done on the colors of the Husky eyes, the genetics behind a green-eyed Husky is still not clear.
 You can sometimes see the green eye color in puppies as their milky blue eyes change into brown.